php/pie/docs/extension-maintainers.md

  * The `type` MUST be either `php-ext` for a PHP Module (this will be most extensions), or `php-ext-zend` for a Zend Extension.
  * An additional `php-ext` section MAY exist.
- * The Composer package name (i.e. the top level `name` field) for a PIE extension cannot share the same Composer package name as a regular PHP package, even if they have different `type` fields.
+ * The Composer package name (i.e. the top level `name` field) should follow the usual Composer package name format, i.e. `<vendor>/<package>`.
+ * However, please note that the Composer package name for a PIE extension cannot share the same Composer package name as a regular PHP package, even if they have different `type` fields.

 ### The `php-ext` definition